 Dormers are a tricky cladding problem in the best of circumstances.
-If the dormers in question are facing the ocean on the shore of an island on the coast of Maine, it gets tougher.
+If the dormers in question face the ocean on the shore of an island on the coast of Maine, it gets tougher.
 In July, JLC’s Coastal Connection went up on the roof with Mark Pollard, lead carpenter for Thompson Johnson Woodworks, on Peaks Island, Maine, to watch Pollard deal with the dormer-flashing challenge.

 Wrapping the Dormer with Henry Blueskin